SoundworkS Productions DJ Services began its 14'th year of operations on January 2, 2018 !

 13 Do you usually emcee the event or talk between songs?

 An SWP disc jockey usually doubles in the role of DJ and Master of Ceremonies at at a Wedding event.
 We can be a "work in the background" DJ or a "pro-active/audience participation" disc jockey.
 Just tell our DJ your preference.
+We never go over the top with endless chatter, though.

 14 How would you motivate the crowd if no one is dancing?